 Some are more skeptical than others.
 Why?

-Being skeptical, maybe even cynical, suggests a person doesn't trust anyone, possibly due to some ¹past trauma.
-However that is just one possible explanation.
+Being skeptical, maybe even cynical, suggests a person doesn't trust anyone, possibly because of some ¹past trauma.
+However, that is just one explanation.

-Distrust of others - including ourselves - can also be due to an awareness of man's brokenness, and not necessarily due to specific personal trauma.
+Distrust of others - including ourselves - can also be because of an awareness of man's brokenness, and not necessarily because of specific personal trauma.

-The reality is we are all traumatized (²broken) because we come into the world disconnected from the Source of life and love - i.e. our Creator - with whom we were designed to be in an unbroken love relationship.
-Absent this love, we are all in trauma (though many don't feel it due to being surrounded with so many blessings of life).
+The reality is we are all traumatized (²broken) because we come into the world disconnected from the Source of life and love - i.e. our Creator - with whom we were designed to be in an unbroken love relationship with.
+Absent this love, we are all in trauma (though many don't feel it because of being surrounded by so many blessings of life).

-Our distrust of others may have more to do with a solid trust in God and what He tells us about humanity's rebellion and not due to mistreatment by someone else.
+Our distrust of others may have more to do with a solid trust in God and what He tells us about humanity's rebellion and not because of mistreatment by someone else.

-This doesn't mean direct personal trauma doesn't exist, it means we look at it from a broader perspective - a bigger backdrop i.e. Personal trauma may not be the main reason we distrust mankind but rather our distrust is due to trust in God's assessment of man's fallen condition i.e. a greater awareness of our own brokenness and agreement with God on the ²brokenness of humanity in general.
+This doesn't mean direct personal trauma doesn't exist, it means we look at it from a broader perspective - a bigger backdrop i.e. Personal trauma may not be the main reason we distrust mankind but our distrust is because of trust in God's assessment of man's fallen condition, i.e. a greater awareness of our own brokenness and agreement with God on the ²brokenness of humanity.

 How broken are we?

 The reality is unless moved by the love of God, mankind is all about taking what they need to maintain a sense of meaning, value, and purpose, apart from or outside of God versus deriving these from Him as the ultimate source of love, life, and all things.
-A healthy skepticism over our own brokenness and that of others can be an indication of maturity, not trauma.
+A healthy skepticism over our own brokenness and that of others can indicate maturity, not trauma.

 There is a common narrative being promoted that everybody is a victim of personal trauma.
-Our problems are always someone else's fault and not due to personal choices we make to try and make life work without God.
+Our problems are always someone else's fault and not because of our individual choices to try and make life work without God.

-We have become so emotionally weak and fragile as a society; we have a hard time handling personal accountability and responsibility.
-The further we drift away from the source of love and life individually - and as a society - the more fragile we become - or maybe we should say, the more obvious our brokenness becomes.
+We have become so emotionally weak and fragile as a society that we have a hard time handling personal accountability and responsibility.
+The further we drift away from the source of love and life individually and as a society the more fragile we become - or maybe we should say the more obvious our brokenness becomes.

 For a further discussion on "playing" the victim click here